How To Get Through Epic Training And Survive!

 Well that’s what happened to me this Labor Day weekend.
 I haven’t been training much for the last few months because my extra time has been going in to working on my coaching and a really cool triathlon training product.
-(It’s still in the works, but you can get your hands on the first part here.)
+(You can get your hands on it here.)

 Here’s how it unfolded: Friday was my regular group ride from Cafe Velo.
 We covered about 13 miles, which is pretty much all I’ve been riding lately.
 That and a few Joy Rides and WMBA rides helping out with the beginner groups.

 Then the North Colorado Springs Cyclists sent out a meet-up for an ice cream ride.
 Who can turn that down?
 Since the meet-up point was just about 3 miles or so from my house, I rode over.
 And, since I haven’t been riding much, I wanted to test out my legs so I did my best to stay with the front group of guys.
 All good until the last little bit of the final climb and *bam* I just slogged the rest of the way up the hill.
 But we weren’t far from the ice cream shop.
 Let me tell you that hot fudge sundae tasted gooooood.
 Here’s the full scoop on that ride.

 OK, so a bit wiped out after this and I’m sitting on the couch recovering, watching college football, and building athlete training plans, the idea solidifies.
 Sunday, the next day, is the Divide Volunteer Firefighter pancake breakfast, and my parents are going since they live there.
 So why not go?
 I went last year.
 And why drive up the pass when you can ride!
 Yeah, today’s ride was hard enough on my legs, so why not go after them a little more with a 45 mile, 4500ft+ of elevation gain ride.